Antoinenz/mindreader/README.md

 # mindreader
-top-of-the-line mind reading software for pc
+top-of-the-line mind reading software for pc [official website](https://rossi.nz/mine/mindreader)

 ## read some of our reviews of our product that is trustded by many people:
 i love this app so much - bob the builder